wenyudu/amrt5/README.md

 ### AMR parser

 The parser we choose is orginal from [here](https://github.com/goodbai-nlp/AMRBART).
 We modified this to be suitable for Natural Language Questions (NLQs) by retraining it using [a corpus of NLQ-AMR pairs](https://github.com/IBM/AMR-annotations).

-## Main Result
-We report the main result on Spider datasets.

 ## License